CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Milestone_1.md

 This milestone lays the groundwork doing some preparation work to kick off the project during Milestone 2.

 **Deliverables**
-> Please provide a list of all deliverables of the milestone extracted from the initial application and a link to the deliverable itself.
-Ideally all links inside the below table should include a commit hash, which will be used for testing.
-If you don't provide a commit hash, we will work off the default branch of your repository.
-Thus, if you plan on continuing work after delivery, we suggest you create a separate branch for either the delivery or your continuing work.
->
-> If there is anything particular about any of the deliverables we or a future reader should know, use the respective `Notes` column.

 | Number | Deliverable | Link | Notes |
 | ------------- | ------------- | ------------- |------------- |